ON CANCER,

 CANCER, GENERAL OVERVIEW:

 ONCOGENES: Cancer is the result of a series of mutations that confer on one cell line (from a single cell) a number of properties for which various biological constraints have been modified.
 The process is one of genetic alteration via mutations that alter the DNA of a gene or through gross alteration of chromosome (see #9 below).
 A Gene that contributes to making a cell-line cancerous is called an oncogene.
 The unchanged, normally functioning, version of that gene is called a proto-oncogene.
 There are 12 general types of functional alterations (and thus 12 genetic changes[i]) that contribute to turning a single cell line into a life-threatening cancer; however, not all 12 must be present.
+Changes:

 5. Invade adjacent tissues: Most organs are enveloped in a membrane (muscles and lungs).
 Most cancers fairly early develop the ability to grow through the membrane and invade adjacent tissues.

-7. Be able to both enter and leave blood vessels like the way lymphocytes do by secreting a factor which allows them to enter a capillary and then at another site to pass out of the capillary again by secreting this factor, a class of compounds know as Src kinase.
+8. Being able to both enter and leave blood vessels like the way lymphocytes do by secreting a factor which allows them to enter a capillary and then at another site to pass out of the capillary again by secreting this factor, a class of compounds know as Src kinase.

-10. Excrete growth factors which enable the cancer to attract stem cells which then help support the growth of the tumor by stimulating the growth of capillaries and other structures needed to support a large tumor.
+11. Excrete growth factors which enable the cancer to attract stem cells which then help support the growth of the tumor by stimulating the growth of capillaries and other structures needed to support a large tumor.
 This is a new finding, one which explains the failure of treatments for some patients.

-Oncogensis:[vi] The process in 2 occurs two ways, either by a defect in the DNA of one particular cell line or by the inheritance of a defect in a gene such as P53.
-Inheritance accounts for no more than 10% of all cancers.
+13. The role of inheritance: Inheritance accounts for no more than 10% of all cancers.
 Such a person often acquires cancer earlier than the norm for that type of cancer by accumulating mutations more rapidly.
 All the cells of a tissue with the gene that checks replication, for example that has been disabled are accumulating mutations in the DNA at an accelerated rate.
 If however, instead of being inherited the P53 has through random mutation has been disable, only the progeny of that one cell are accumulating mutations at an accelerated rate, including those to the various oncogenes[vii] This later scenario occurs in 90% of the cancers—inheritance accounts for under 10% of all cancers.

 THERE ARE A LARGE NUMBER OF GENES WHICH CAN PLAY A ROLE IN THE PORDUCTION OF A CACEROUS CELL LINE.
 Scientists have identified over 100 genes that are involved in the twelve above processes.
 Since a gene occurs on both strands of a chromosome, one inherited from the mother, the other from the father, normally the gene in each strand must be altered by mutation.
 In some cancers however, the two alleles have not been disabled, but rather their production reduced.
 The gross errors in chromosome replication (aneuploidy), such as translocation, can alter the production of an oncogene.
 Often for a tumor, the cells are not just aneuploidy, but also unstable, changing every few generations.
 In about half of the aneuploidy cells, the mechanism involves the formation of spindles during mitosis.[viii]
 Cell biology is complex, and as I pointed out over a decade ago and others still affirm, “each tumor is unique.”[ix]

-CARCINOGENS ARE A CASUAL FACTOR THROUGH NATURAL SELECTION: A particular mutation or set of mutations will confer upon an exposed tissue survival advantage.[x]
+NATURAL SELECTION: A particular mutation or set of mutations will confer upon an exposed tissue survival advantage.[x]
 Cancerous cell mired in tobacco tars have a survival advantage over normal tissue.
 Even when survival is not an issue, the cancerous cells have a reproductive advantage, and thus crowd out or replace normal tissue.
 In fact, which aneuploid cells survive is a result of natural selection, since most of them when formed anew are still born or abnormally slow growing.
 A rare success case gives that cell line a selective advantage.
 Gene mutations and chromosome abnormalities, in rare instances, confer numerical advantage to a cell line.[xi]

 NATURAL SELECTION PLAYS A ROLE IN RESISTANCE TO CHEMOTHERAPY: A cell line with the ability to undergo genetic alterations at high rate can become resistant to chemotherapy.
 Thus initial success evaporates when one of the cancerous cells undergoes a mutation that makes it, and thus the new cell line resistant to a particular chemotherapy.